Malik Muhammad Waheed: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) (PML-N) from Constituency PP-146 (Lahore-X) in the 2013 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-156 (Lahore-XIII) in the 2018 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-152 Lahore-VIII in the 2024 Pakistani general election.

 Controversy

 In March 2024, the Government of Punjab issued a show-cause notice to Waheed following the circulation of a video on social media depicting his altercation with a police officer.
 The incident occurred when the officer conducted a search of Waheed's vehicle in Lahore, prompting Waheed to exert pressure on him.
-Chief Minister of Punjab Maryam Nawaz also took notice the issue and instructed Waheed to provide a response within three days.
+Chief Minister of Punjab Maryam Nawaz also took notice of the issue and instructed Waheed to provide a response within three days.